At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 William R. GLASSON relates the details in his "Musings in My Saddle" [Epworth Press, London, 1937]:

-"Rounding a bend of the road, Mr ADAM found, apparently waiting for him, five tall, rough looking & ill-dressed men, each carrying fire-arms, their horses tethered nearby.
+"Rounding a bend of the road, Mr ADAM found, apparently waiting for him, five tall, rough looking and ill-dressed men, each carrying fire-arms, their horses tethered nearby.
 Without any hesitation, Mr ADAM advanced towards them and then dismounted.
 The glove was removed from his hand as usual, and lifting his hat, he warmly shook hands with each one.
 He then asked if they lived in the neighbourhood, he would like to visit their homes and give to their children some religious instruction.
 He was told none of them lived thereabouts.
 He asked further if they were in regular employment?
 Again the answer was in the negative.
-With evident and increased sympathy, Mr ADAM observed that work was hard to find and usually hard in itself when obtained, but if they had faith in God & in themselves, He would open them a way to honourable employment.
-After further inquiry into their circumstances and needs, it being obvious that his sole desire was to help them, Mr ADAM stated that he must now proceed upon his journey, he was far from home & his horse was slow, but before parting he would esteem it a great privilege to be allowed to pray with them.
+With evident and increased sympathy, Mr ADAM observed that work was hard to find and usually hard in itself when obtained, but if they had faith in God and in themselves, He would open them a way to honourable employment.
+After further inquiry into their circumstances and needs, it being obvious that his sole desire was to help them, Mr ADAM stated that he must now proceed upon his journey, he was far from home and his horse was slow, but before parting he would esteem it a great privilege to be allowed to pray with them.
 The five bushrangers, following his example, removed their hats and bowed their heads, and standing in the roadway, that little company united in worship.
 In a few words of compassionate entreaty, Mr ADAM sought for all present the guiding and protecting mercy of God, with His forgiveness for all that He saw in each to be amiss .
 Then raising his right and he pronounced the benediction.
-Mr ADAM once more shook hands with each one, his hat and glove were replaced, & remounting his horse, with a final courteous & friendly bow to the five men, he slowly rode away."
+Mr ADAM once more shook hands with each one, his hat and glove were replaced, and remounting his horse, with a final courteous and friendly bow to the five men, he slowly rode away."

 Nice one, Mr ADAM!
 Having survived his confrontation with the LANG faction in Forbes, he wasn't going to put out by a group of armed bushrangers, even if they were the Ben HALL gang.
 Although there is a suggestion that James had already met HALL and offered him spiritual guidance.